Buyer's Choice Award Winner

 With American Dream Auto Protect, you have the ability to choose one of its three standard plan options or customize coverage to fit your needs.
 Its customer service team can help you navigate your options to find a coverage plan that makes sense for you and your vehicle.

 Once you’re enrolled in coverage, your vehicle is covered against certain breakdowns that result from regular use.
-That means, should a covered item break or malfunction, American Dream Auto Protect will pay to repair or replace it, as long as the cost falls within your coverage limit.
+That means, should a covered item break or malfunction, American Dream will pay to repair or replace it, as long as the cost falls within your coverage limit.

 » MORE: Where can you use an extended auto warranty?